vpasq/sportsmate/README.md

 ### The Product Vision
-For lots of basketball players or amateurs who need related resources of basketball to play, the Sportsmate is a basketball social app that provides gym reserving, team system, and match function that provide a chance to know people online and play basketball at real basketball court.
+For lots of basketball players or amateurs who need related resources of basketball to play, SportsMate is a basketball social app that provides gym reserving, team system, and match functions that provide a chance to know people online and play basketball at real basketball courts.
-Unlike other basketball social app or basketball equipment sales app, OUR product provides the chance to let basketball lovers talk in the real world.
+Unlike other basketball social apps or basketball equipment sales apps, our product provides the chance to let basketball lovers talk in the real world.

 ### Setup the MySQL Database